IndustrialEnergy/dataintegration/README.md

 # Data Integration for the Industrial Energy Data Exploration Interface
-This repository contains the code necessary to produce an integrated dataset.
+This repository contains the code necessary to produce an integrated dataset which will be used in the 'dashboard' repository.

 📊 Integrated Dataset